pgroenbaek/tsre5-trainsimcom-fork-qt6/README.md

    is sketchy because it is not maintained properly.
 So, it must be implemented from scratch or another library must be used for this (e.g. [OpenImageIO](https://github.com/AcademySoftwareFoundation/OpenImageIO) looks like a good option).

 2. If the new pointer-based signal/slot connection syntax is used on a superclass and the subclass redefines the same signal/slot the connection will not happen properly to the subclass.
-This was the case for MapData andthe MapDataOSM/MapDataUrlImage subclasses and may be the case in other places as well.
+This was the case for MapData and the MapDataOSM/MapDataUrlImage subclasses and may be the case in other places as well (looking at you PropertiesAbstract.cpp).
+For example the enabletool stuff is broken with signal linking.

-3. Something seems off with signal linking?

-4. More things might show up while testing...
+3. More things might show up while testing...